LivePersonInc/developer-center/pages/documents/ConversationalAI/BotAccounts/user-roles-permissions.md

 ### Primary permissions

-#### Admin
+#### Administrator

-Users with this permission have full privileges, including the ability to create, deploy and manage agent connectors at the bot level within Conversation Builder.
+Users with this permission have full privileges (with exceptions noted below), including the ability to create, deploy and manage agent connectors at the bot level within Conversation Builder.

 Users with this permission do have the following limitations: